 How NLU determines context and intent to detect attacks across channels and language

 There are significant disruptions taking place in the overall messaging environment.
-First, organizations are moving away from Microsoft Outlook email servers to use applications in the cloud, such as Office 365.
+First, organizations are moving away from Microsoft Outlook email servers to use applications in the cloud, such as Microsoft 365.

 Second, attacks are changing; no one is sending just malicious links any more.
 Attacks have become more targeted, more social engineering focused, and attacks have broadened their scope to target everyone in an organization.
 This means that file analysis and link analysis is only marginally useful.

 The email market is so massive, that everyone who needs it has some level of email security.
 But many of these legacy solutions are based on an older generation of technology and have become unable to detect attacks that take advantage of multiple communications channels.

 By deploying NLU, SafeGuard Cyber can prevent attacks that reach beyond email.
 Using APIs instead of agents, we are able to evaluate incoming and outgoing communications in cloud workspaces such as Slack, Teams and chat.
 This is a high-level differentiator.
 But the differentiation in this space is beyond just detections.

 Many solutions perform metadata analysis, but all they are doing is checking the domain to see if it has a strong reputation; how old it is; or when it was created.
 A lot of companies’ solutions connect to Microsoft 365, but they do not deploy machine learning and are not complete solutions.